w4rlock999/CastawayGPT/README.md

 6. Run `flask --app server run` in the `server` folder.

 **Note:**
-- Currently, the chat with context feature is not yet implemented (as of 10Dec2023).
+- Chat with context feature is working with Langchain Agent and custom similarity search Langchain tool.
 - OpenAI language models used:
     - GPT-3.5-turbo-0613
     - Text-davinci:003